tomas-fryza/avr-course/labs/02-gpio/README.md

 ## Part 1: Synchronize repositories and create a new project

-When you start working, always synchronize the contents of your working folder and local repository with remote version at GitHub.
-This way you are sure that you will not lose any of your changes.
+When you begin working, ensure that you synchronize the contents of your working folder and local repository with the remote version on GitHub.
+This practice ensures that none of your changes are lost.

-1. Use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (in Windows or Terminal in Linux) in your working directory, and update local repository.
+1. In your working directory, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (on Windows) or Terminal (on Linux) to update the local repository.

    > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.